ya0z/dataeng_test/section3/README.md

 ## Assumption
 - The image processing codes will not be supported by the new infrastructure.
 - The new infrastructure will be on Azure Cloud.
+- Files deletion do not need to be recorded.
 ## Infrastructure Design
 1. Create a resource group which house the following resources
 - Azure Function